Fle3n/Fle3n/README.md

 ### 👩‍💻 About me

-I'm a **Kaggle Expert**, ML-engineer and Data Scientist.
+I'm a **Kaggle Expert** (A second medal for CAFA 6 is coming soon.) , ML-engineer and Data Scientist.
 I actively compete in AI & Data Science contests and turn messy data into winning solutions.

 ### 🏆 My achievements